abdulwaheed76/practices/README.md

 #### Tests
 If your project has unit test/ integration tests/ automation tests enforced, do not file PR without them.
 In most cases, integration tests are mandatory.
 Do not forget to ask from your manager.

+Following are the default coverages if not overriden by manager.

+##### Backend
+1. **Unit tests and integration tests**: Use Jest
+      1. Controller functions should have **100% coverage**.
+These will be unit tests (not endpoint tests making ajax calls).
+For example, you will test loginCtr.js's function loginUser('/path/login',req,res,next); by constructing req.query or req.body params and calling these functions.
+No need for network call.
+      1. Everything in base directory such as Base Daos should have **100% coverage**
+      1. Rest of the code should have at least **50% coverage**.
+Tip: most used/referred or most important functions should be tested in prioroty.
+1. **Endpoint tests** (type of integration test where network call is made)
+      1. Endpoint tests will be making an ajax call to '/path/login' but will check status code only.
+Currently not applicatble.

+##### Frontend
+1. Non react component function unit test: Use Jest with at least **50% coverage**.
+1. React components: Use Jest + Enzyme (Currently not applicable)
+1. E2e end to end: Use Cypress
+      1. Test coverage is at least **1 test per view screen**.
+Screen is a unique page content.
+E.g ignoring header, footer, nav bar (common things but also included in screen and needs test), login page is one screen, register is another, add user another, list user is another.
+This should test CRUD operation(s) of that screen. e.g user created page should fill form, hit submit, then view updated data, then edit it, then delete it, then add again, view it (wait for element and match with expected result).

 #### Self testing
 All functionality should be tested before making a PR (self testing).
 Run and **test the functionality yourself first**.